YosepRA/obsidian-notes/StudioYosepRA/02 - Source Materials/Books/The Six Pillars of Self-Esteem - Nathaniel Branden.md

 When my motivation of action is based on fear, it's hard for me to feel any joy from it.
 Even if I am able to build the most sophisticated app, if the motivation for it is to prove someone wrong, then I wouldn't be happy about this achievement.
 Heck, even if I use fear as my motivation, I don't think I could move that far anyway.

 The joy of expression.
 This is something that I wish to learn more about.
 What does it mean to express my thoughts because I'm joyful of it and I wish to share it.
 Perhaps this way, then being a creative person won't be as hard as I am right now.

+**p24**
+"We need to know who we are and to be centered within ourselves.
+We need to know what matters to us; otherwise it is easy to be swept up and swept along by alien values, pursuing goals that do not nourish who we really are."

+How easy life would be had I know who I am, what matters to me, and I accept myself as I am.

+I thought I know how I am, what matters to me, and that I have accepted myself.
+But the struggles of life continues to push me down.
+I don't even know if I have the desire for life.